Skip to main content

 4. Open your Snowflake console and navigate to the Worksheets section.

-5. Create a new worksheet using a role with ACCOUNTADMIN privileges.
+5. Create a new worksheet using the ACCOUNTADMIN role (or a custom role with the required privileges—see Prerequisites).

 6. Paste the command you copied from Atlan into the worksheet.
 It looks similar to this: